Filming in Paris: Permits, Studios & Production Logistics

 Day Rates and Budget Anchors

 Paris crew day rates follow the CCN-Production collective agreement, which sets minima by department and seniority.
-In practice, expect roughly €600–900/day for camera assistants, €900–1,400/day for gaffers and key grips, €1,400–2,200/day for DOPs, €2,000–3,500/day for production designers, and significantly higher for global name talent on negotiated contracts.
-Add 50–55% for social charges (cotisations sociales) on French payroll — this is non-negotiable and must be in the budget from day one.
-Gear rental, location fees, and base-camp logistics are broadly comparable to London but mostly lower than New York or Los Angeles for equivalent specs.
+In practice, expect roughly €600–900/day for camera assistants and €900–1,400/day for gaffers and key grips.
+DOPs run €1,400–2,200/day, production designers €2,000–3,500/day, and global name talent far higher on negotiated contracts.
+Add 50–55% for social charges (cotisations sociales) on French payroll, which is fixed and must sit in the budget from day one.
+Gear rental, location fees, and base-camp logistics roughly match London, but they mostly come in lower than New York or Los Angeles for equal specs.

 TRIP and the Tax Incentive Picture